Gravity follows the arrows. Do you know exactly where to drop to be lined up with the little green star in the back? Neither do we. note

 - The outcome of the game is influenced by decisions that were uninformed at the time and cannot be undone.
 (Unless the game is heavily story-based and unforeseen consequences of actions undertaken with incomplete information are legitimate plot elements, or the game offers some way of mitigating or eliminating those consequences.)
 A game that offers a Joke Character and is clear about the character's weakness has real difficulty.
 A game that disguises a joke character as a real one has fake difficulty.

 - The game requires the player to use skills or knowledge that are either incorrect or have nothing to do with the genre.
 A football game that requires you to describe the position that Jerry Rice played for a power-up is real difficulty.
-A football game that requires you to describe the position that Jerry Rice played to get a powerup, and assumes the answer is "Quarterback", or one forces you to do multi-variable calculus in order to train your starting lineup is fake difficulty, not to mention just plain silly (but awesome).
+A football game that requires you to describe the position that Jerry Rice played to get a powerup, and assumes the answer is "Quarterback", or one that forces you to do multi-variable calculus in order to train your starting lineup is fake difficulty, not to mention just plain silly.
+(Even if that last one would arguably be kind of cool.)

 It is important to note that just because a gameplay feature is annoying and frustrating does not make it fake difficulty.
 For example, placing a large number of invincible minor minions